-The school ensures they have due regard to equality considerations whenever significant decisions are made.
+The Trust / schools ensure they have due regard to equality considerations whenever significant decisions are made.
 This is facilitated through the appropriate use of Equality Impact Assessments.

-The school always considers the impact of significant decisions on particular groups.
+The Trust / schools always consider the impact of significant decisions on particular groups.
 For example, when a school trip or activity is being planned, the school considers whether the trip:

-- · Cuts across any religious holidays - · Is accessible to pupils with disabilities - · Has equivalent facilities for boys and girls
+- Cuts across any religious holidays - · Is accessible to pupils with disabilities - · Has equivalent facilities for boys and girls